-CCT Professor Highlight: Ken Williams
+CCT Professor Highlight: Ken Wake

 Posted in Announcements

-In honor of Entrepreneur’s Day today, CCT is excited to feature alum Ken Williams (CCT ‘16), the new Georgetown University Entrepreneur in Residence, adjunct CCT professor, and Co-Founder & President of Ask Claire, a service to help underserved Medicare beneficiaries navigate plan selection.
+In honor of Entrepreneur’s Day today, CCT is excited to feature alum Ken Wake (CCT ‘16), the new Georgetown University Entrepreneur in Residence, adjunct CCT professor, and Co-Founder & President of Ask Claire, a service to help underserved Medicare beneficiaries navigate plan selection.
 Ken’s areas of expertise include leadership, entrepreneurship and intrapreneurship, coaching and mentorship, DEI&J, market strategy, operations, innovation and design, and much more!

 Ken started his own design consultancy when he first went to college at the University of South Florida studying Philosophy, working with students before jumping in to help the school with its recruitment and promotional materials.
 After graduation, he worked in health policy for a little over a year before coming to Georgetown for the first time, enrolling in the post-baccalaureate, pre-medical program.
 He and his wife found out they were going to have their first child on the same day he received his acceptance to Georgetown so, after one term, he dropped out to resume his work as a design strategist.
 This was the start of a highly varied career path that eventually led him back to Georgetown.
 (Check out his LinkedIn for a more complete picture.)